TheMarlboroMan/tile_editor/README.md

 - change properties of object
 - delete selected object
 - sort objects on save
+- edit layer properties (set, id, alpha), send a ptr to the layer and be done.
 - add new layer
 - delete layer
 - reorder layers